tapinvest01/tapinvest01/README.md

-# TapInvest: The AI Investing Platform for Multi-Asset Portfolios 🚀
+# TAP Invest: The AI Investing Platform for Multi-Asset Portfolios 🚀

 Welcome to the official GitHub profile of **TapInvest**.
 We are revolutionizing the financial landscape by building the world's first **all in one investing app** that unifies **stocks and crypto trading**, **tokenized assets**, and **predictive markets** into a single, seamless experience.